julienbourdeau/docker-for-build.prestashop.com/README.md

-# docker-jekyll-extended
+# docker-for-build.prestashop.com
-Jekyll with bundler and bower
+Jekyll with bundler and bower.
+Custom made for http://build.prestashop.com